VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

     	Lookback defines how far into the past to look when evaluating queries.
 For example, if the datasource.lookback=5m then param "time" with value now()-5m will be added to every query.
   -datasource.maxIdleConnections int
     	Defines the number of idle (keep-alive connections) to each configured datasource.
 Consider setting this value equal to the value: groups_total * group.concurrency.
 Too low a value may result in a high number of sockets in TIME_WAIT state. (default 100)
-  -datasource.queryStep duration
+  -datasource.oauth2.clientID string
+        Optional OAuth2 clientID to use for -datasource.url -datasource.oauth2.clientSecret string
+        Optional OAuth2 clientSecret to use for -datasource.url -datasource.oauth2.clientSecretFile string
+        Optional OAuth2 clientSecretFile to use for -datasource.url -datasource.oauth2.tokenUrl
+        Optional OAuth2 tokenURL to use for -datasource.url -datasource.oauth2.scopes
+        Optional OAuth2 scopes to use for -datasource.url.
+Scopes must be delimited by ';' -datasource.queryStep duration
     	queryStep defines how far a value can fallback to when evaluating queries.
 For example, if datasource.queryStep=15s then param "step" with value "15s" will be added to every query.If queryStep isn't specified, rule's evaluationInterval will be used instead.
   -datasource.roundDigits int